 Please remember that if you do not keep your mailing address information up-to-date with our office, your renewal notice may not reach you.
 Failure to receive a renewal form does NOT excuse you from late fees.

-If you do not receive a renewal form by mail within 60 days of your renewal, please contact firstname.lastname@example.org.
+If you do not receive a renewal form by mail within 60 days of your renewal, please contact the Education and Examination division.

-If you do not receive your license within 14 days after submitting your completed renewal application, please contact us at email@example.com or at (800) 803-9202.
+If you do not receive your license within 14 days after submitting your completed renewal application, please contact the Education and Examination division or call (800) 803-9202.

 Change of Location

 Schools seeking to change physical locations must submit an application form and the new location must be inspected prior to offering instruction to students at the new location.

 Please see the Relocation of a Cosmetology School for more details.